 What happened next was a dream come true for Hal.

-First, the trainers were taught the Dardzinski method at a world-renowned facility called Project Walk in Carlsbad, California certifying them as Exercise Specialists.
+First, the Specialists were taught the Dardzinski method at a world-renowned facility called Project Walk in Carlsbad, California certifying them as Paralysis Recovery Specialists.
 Next, Mike offered to expand the small studio into a larger space on the campus.
 Finally, Hal Hargrave Jr. and his family purchased the Project Walk franchise.
 They opened the doors to a modern 3000 square-foot center with the capacity to treat up to 75 clients.

-Today, Project Walk Claremont Has evolved into a newly branded facility, which is now called "The Perfect Step or TPS."
-The facility serves over 100 clients with a variety of different ailments ( ALS, Cerebral Palsy, Multiple Sclerosis, Parkinson's, PLS, Spinal Cord Injury, Stroke, Traumatic Brain Injury).
-The world renowned and respected facility has a staff of 10 certified trainers, strive to continue helping clients overcome paralysis.
+Today, Project Walk Claremont has evolved into a newly branded facility, which is now called "The Perfect Step or TPS."
+The facility, now over 7,000 sq.ft., serves over 100 clients with a variety of different ailments ( ALS, Cerebral Palsy, Multiple Sclerosis, Parkinson's, PLS, Spinal Cord Injury, Stroke, Traumatic Brain Injury).
+The world renowned and respected facility has a staff of 10 certified Specialists who strive to continue helping clients overcome paralysis.